analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 - **$record.revenue2019** - Would contain amount from $record.orderNetAmt if issueDate in year 2019, otherwise 0.
 - **$record.revenue2020** - Would contain amount from $record.orderNetAmt if issueDate in year 2020, otherwise 0.
 - **$record.revenue2021** - Would contain amount from $record.orderNetAmt if issueDate in year 2021, otherwise 0.
 - **$record.yoyAggrFieldName** - Contains the field to use for Aggregations.
-Based on the date of the transaction in questions, this field contain a field name that can be passed to our aggregation function.
+Based on the date of the transaction in question, this field contain a field name that can be passed to our aggregation function.
 The field will be in the format of `sum${label}${vYOYYear}`
   For the above configuration, this field will contain one of the following in response to the Year value of the transactions:
   - `sumrevenue2018`
   - `sumrevenue2019`